LostPy/OsuData/README.md

  This package can read the `.osu` file (beatmap) with a version format of 5 or higher.
  To check the osu file version, you can read the first line of a `.osu` file.

+ **Note:** The stars number of a beatmap is estimate with sklearn if sklearn is installed and is the beatmap file give the 'AR' stats (version of beatmap format > 5)

  * Utility link:
    * [osu! .osu file format][osu_format]
    * [osu! .db file format][osu_db_format]